-Facebook’s newsfeed algorithm (Edgerank) places a different weight on likes, comments and shares – giving shares the most weight, and likes the least.
+Facebook’s Newsfeed algorithm places a different weight on likes, comments and shares – giving shares the most weight, and likes the least.

-And when you think about your own behavior, likes, comments and shares each have different meaning or intention.
+And when you think about it, it makes sense.
+Likes, comments and shares each have different meaning or intention.

 Let’s break it down:

 - LIKES – Likes are the throwaway gesture of social media.
-When you like the Page Update, you’re essentially saying “Huh, that’s interesting. “ or “I like that.”
-Because this kind of action has very little depth to it, Facebook assigns very little weight to it in Edgerank.
+When you like the Page Update, you’re essentially saying “Huh, that’s interesting…” or “I like that”.
+Facebook assigns very little weight to it in the Newsfeed algorithm.

 - SHARES – A share is the brass ring on Facebook.
 When you share a Page update, you’re essentially saying “All my friends have to see this!”.
 This is huge in terms of exposure, word-of-mouth recommendation, and how credibility.
 Realizing this truth, Facebook assigns the most weight to shares.

 How to get more shares on Facebook

 So, if shares are the name of the game on Facebook, how do you get more?
 Here are a few quick tips to help boost the amount of shares you get on your page updates: